konradhafen/beaver-dam-water-storage/docs/_sources/example.txt

 With this information we are ready to parameterize and run MODFLOW-2005 with :code:`BDflopy`.
 This is done by initializing and running a :code:`BDflopy` object. **Note:** writing MODFLOW inputs will take a fair amount of time, depending on the size of the area you are modeling and your machine's hardware.
-If you are running this from the pycharm IDE you will see printed messages indicating when inputs for a MODFLOW run have been completed.
-You will also likely see output from MODFLOW itself after all MODFLOW inputs have been written and the MODFLOW runs.
+If you are running this from the PyCharm IDE you will see printed messages indicating when inputs for a MODFLOW run have been completed.
+You will also likely see output from MODFLOW itself after all MODFLOW inputs have been written and the MODFLOW executable runs.

 .. code-block:: python